Speaking of HealthAre blue light-blocking glasses a must-have?July 05, 2022

 Stress urinary incontinence (SUI) is the unintentional loss of urine during an activity that causes increased pressure.
 The most common activities that cause SUI are running, jumping, laughing and coughing.
 According to the U.S. Food and Drug Administration, it is the most common form of incontinence for women.
 Although SUI can affect women of all ages, symptoms are most common in women after vaginal delivery, surgery or during menopause.

 SUI occurs when the urethra falls or descends due to weakening muscles.
 The weakened muscles are unable to keep the urethra from falling during activity of increased pressure, including exercise and coughing.

-Nonsurgical treatment options may include a combination of behavioral modifications and supportive techniques and treatments such as:
+Nonsurgical treatment options may include a combination of behavioral modifications and supportive techniques and treatments, including:

-- Exploring biofeedback ― a technique that helps you focus on controlling your body’s functions by by receiving feedback from electrical sensors.
+Biofeedback is a technique that helps you focus on controlling your body’s functions by receiving feedback from electrical sensors.
 In essence, biofeedback gives you the power to use your thoughts to control your body.

 Another treatment option is using a vaginal pessary, which is a small ring that is placed in the vagina to support the bladder and urethra.
 This is a removable device that helps support the bladder base to prevent urine leakage.

-It is important to meet with your doctor to discuss all surgical and nonsurgical options.
-He or she will perform a pelvic exam, review your medical conditions, your medications, and may perform lab tests.
-You and your doctor should discuss the results of any tests and decide how they impact your treatment strategy.
+It is important to meet with your provider to discuss all surgical and nonsurgical options.
+He or she will perform a pelvic exam, review your medical conditions and medications, and may perform lab tests.
+You and your provider should discuss the results of any tests and decide how they impact your treatment strategy.

 Stress urinary incontinence doesn’t have to hinder your lifestyle.
 With the right treatment, you'll likely be able to manage incontinence and improve your overall well-being.